-- Our state-of-the-art, highly efficient casting complex at our Trentwood rolling mill which primarily produces sheet and plate for aerospace and general engineering applications - The implementation of a multi-year modernization project at our Trentwood rolling mill which included the conversion of our vertical heat treat process to the more energy efficient horizontal heat treat process and the implementation of other energy focused investments - Our continued replacement of less efficient equipment with more efficient equipment - Lighting upgrades at our facilities to increase safety, luminosity and use life while reducing energy cost - Operational execution focused on improving overall equipment performance and recovery
+- ► Our state-of-the-art, highly efficient casting complex at our Trentwood rolling mill which primarily produces sheet and plate for aerospace and general engineering applications - ▶ The implementation of a multi-year modernization project at our Trentwood rolling mill which included the conversion of our vertical heat treat process to a more energy efficient horizontal heat treat process and the implementation of other energy focused investments - ▶ Our casthouse with state-of-the-art melting efficiency at the Kalamazoo facility - ▶ Our painted scrap melter at the Kalamazoo facility, which enables us to melt post-consumer painted aluminum scrap, increasing our participation in the circular economy through the ability to use more recycled aluminum - ► Our continued replacement of less efficient equipment with more efficient equipment - ► Lighting upgrades at our facilities to increase safety, luminosity and use life while reducing energy cost - ► Operational execution focused on improving overall equipment performance and recovery

-All electricity that we consume comes from the grid.
+All electricity, except for the electricity for our Warrick facility, that we consume comes from the grid.
 The sources of renewable electricity for our locations are primarily from wind and hydro.
-In 2020, approximately 12% of the energy consumed by us, or approximately 41% of our purchased electricity, was generated from renewable resources.
+In 2021, approximately 6% of the energy consumed by us, or approximately 22% of our purchased electricity, was generated from renewable resources.